-According to the OECD, the most important sectors of Poland’s economy in 2020 were wholesale and retail trade, transport, accommodation and food services (24.9% of GDP), industry (24.2%) and public administration, defence, education, human health and social work activities (15.3%).
+According to the OECD, the most important sectors of Poland’s economy in 2021 were industry alongside energy sector (26.9% of GDP) wholesale and retail trade, transport, accommodation and food services (25.0%), and public administration, defence, education, human health and social work activities (14.6%).

 The most important trade partners of Poland are other EU countries, especially Germany.
 The largest export partners outside the EU are Great Britain, Russia, Ukraine and the United States.

 World Governance Indicators (2021)